 A charitable gift annuity (CGA) provides a structured way to give to charity while securing your own future.
-A gift annuity purchaser secures immediate tax relief, in addition to monthly dependable retirement income stream.
-The way this works is that in return for a lump sum gift contribution, the charity guarantees you a steady income for the rest of your life, options include immediate or deferred.
+A gift annuity purchaser secures immediate tax relief, in addition to a monthly dependable retirement income stream.
+The way this works is that in return for a lump-sum gift contribution, the charity guarantees you a steady income for the rest of your life; options include immediate or deferred.

-In exchange for a gift to a registered 501(c)(3) tax deductible non-profit charitable organization, the donor is guaranteed an agreed upon lifetime income.
-As is the case with insurance companies, the reputation and financial stability and long term viability of the charitable organization plays a big part in helping the donor decide.
+The donor is guaranteed an agreed-upon lifetime income in exchange for a gift to a registered 501(c)(3) tax-deductible non-profit charitable organization.
+As is the case with insurance companies, the reputation and financial stability, and long-term viability of the charitable organization plays a big part in helping the donor decide.
 The American Council on Gift Annuities (ACGA), established in 1927, is primarily responsible for setting standards and maximum rates of return by the recipients of the CGA.

 Once the initial agreement is brought into effect, how the charity chooses to invest the funds is solely the charity’s responsibility.
-If the charity makes direct investments, or gets an asset manager, the charity is liable for a certain amount of risk, in case the donor outlives life expectancy levels or the value of the investment is reduced due to non performance.
+If the charity makes direct investments or gets an asset manager, the charity is liable for a certain amount of risk if the donor outlives life expectancy levels or the value of the investment is reduced due to nonperformance.
 If the gift amount paid by the donor is no longer sufficient to cover continued payments, then the charity has to continue making payments using other resources.

-Ultimately, one has to retain a certain charitable element, but done in consultation with an educated and experienced financial planner, a CGA is a gift that will keep on giving, to both donor and charity.
+Ultimately, one has to retain a certain charitable element.
+Still, in consultation with an educated and experienced financial planner, a CGA is a gift that will keep on giving to both donors and charity.